TNA World Tag Team Championship

-The Impact World Tag Team Championship (formally known as the TNA World Tag Team Championship) is a professional wrestling world tag team championship which is owned by the Impact Wrestling promotion.
-The current champions are Bullet Club (Ace Austin and Chris Bey), who are in their first reign as a team.
+The TNA World Tag Team Championship is a men's professional wrestling world tag team championship which is owned by the Total Nonstop Action Wrestling (TNA) promotion.
+The current champions are The Hardys (Jeff Hardy and Matt Hardy), who are in their fourth reign as a team and individually.

-It was created and debuted on May 14, 2007 at the taping of then-TNA's primary television program, TNA Impact!.
-It was officially introduced worldwide on the May 17, 2007 edition of TNA's online podcast TNA Today.
+Prior to the creation of this championship, TNA controlled the NWA World Tag Team Championship via an agreement with the National Wrestling Alliance (NWA).
+In 2007, the agreement between TNA and the NWA was terminated, leading to the creation of the TNA World Tag Team Championship which then debuted on May 14, 2007, at the taping of TNA's primary television program, TNA Impact!.
+It was officially introduced worldwide on the May 17, 2007, edition of TNA's online podcast TNA Today.
 Like most professional wrestling championships, the title is won as a result of a pre-determined match.

 History

 The Total Nonstop Action Wrestling promotion formed in May 2002.
 Later that same year, TNA were granted control over the NWA World Heavyweight and World Tag Team Championships by the National Wrestling Alliance (NWA) governing body, subsequently becoming an official NWA territory as NWA–TNA.
 On June 19, 2002, NWA–TNA held its first show: a weekly pay-per-view (PPV) event.
 The main event of the telecast was a twenty–man Gauntlet for the Gold match—involving all twenty men trying to throw each other over the top rope and down to the floor in order to eliminate them, until there are two men left who wrestle a standard match—to become the first ever TNA–era NWA World Heavyweight Champion.
 Ken Shamrock defeated Malice to win the vacant championship with Ricky Steamboat as Special Guest Referee at the event.
 TNA crowned the first TNA–era NWA World Tag Team Champions at their third weekly PPV event on July 3, 2002, when the team of A.J.
 Styles and Jerry Lynn defeated The Rainbow Express (Bruce and Lenny Lane) in a tournament final to win the championship.